 As well as preparing what to say and ask, you also need to think about what you are going to wear and how you are getting to your interview.
 Here are some more things to consider that will help eliminate the risk of any last minute panics and give you more time to focus on getting ready and getting to your interview on time.

 Your interview clothing - make sure you are presentable, clean and dressed appropriately for the role you have applied for.
 If you are interviewing for an office role, it would be appropriate to wear a smart dark coloured suit, minimal jewellery and dark shoes.
-If you want to clarify what is classed as appropriate clothing, or if you cannot afford new clothes for an interview, please speak to your Employment Coordinator or Support Worker.
+If you want to clarify what is classed as appropriate clothing, or if you cannot afford new clothes for an interview, please speak to your Employment Coordinator.

 Prepare your outfit - ensure your interview clothes have been washed and ironed a few days in advance, your shoes are clean and you have a suitable bag in which to put your CV, a notebook and pen.